xcp-ng/xcp-ng-org/docs/management.md

 Check [XO CLI documentation](https://xen-orchestra.com/docs/xo-cli.html) for more details.

 :::tip
 Unlike `xe` which is only connected to one pool, `xo-cli` has access to all pools connected via Xen Orchestra.
-This is the prefered way to manage your infrastructure, using XO as a central point.
+This is the preferred way to manage your infrastructure, using XO as a central point.
 :::

 ### XO API